pizzaolive/ant_upload_checker/README.md

 ## :grey_question: How does it work?

 The process searches through the given directory (or multiple directories), and finds all common video file formats (currently: mp4, avi, mkv, mpeg and m2ts).
 Using an existing package called [guessit](https://github.com/guessit-io/guessit) and some additional processing, film titles and their resolutions are parsed from the file paths.
+For each film, a get request is sent to ANT's API, to check whether it can be found already.
+For certain titles, if an initial match is not found, the title is tweaked and re-searched.
+For example, films containing "and" could be spelt with "and" or "&", so both titles are checked.

 The script outputs a csv file containing a list of films it's found and whether they've been found on ANT or not.